scholz-lab/GlowTracker/docs/faq.md

 Here are a couple of things to try:
 - Increase camera exposure
 - Increase camera gain
-- Lower up or down the stage
+- Lower up or raise the stage

 ## Q: The dual-color calibration is not perfectly align.
 Depending on your optics configuration, it can be quite hard to have a similar-structure image showing up on both side of the dual color image, which is important for the calibration algorithm.
-Try finding a fluorescent object that show patterns on both side.
+Try finding a fluorescent object that shows patterns on both side.
 Sometimes we found that calibrating on the animal itself can also give a great result.
 But if all else fails or you want a perfect pixel alignment, you can manually adjust the translation and rotation parameters in the **Settings** > **DualColor** > **Translation X**, **Translation Y**, and **Rotation**.